10 Ways To Make Packing Your Lunch More Enjoyable

 Okay, so our first tip is the exact opposite of what we just told you, but planning one day during the week that you’ll eat out may just give you the motivation to pack your lunch the other days.
 Also, try changing up your scenery by getting outside for your lunch and maybe even a quick walk afterwards with a co-worker.

 When cooking dinner, consider preparing enough for there to be an extra portion or two.
 Put it in a container and have it ready to go for the next day.
-Consider doing this with your healthier dinners, and maybe not so much for those that are not as nutritionally packed.

 3. Shop for Lunch

 Just like you might plan dinners for the week prior to visiting the grocery store, plan lunches as well.
 Purchase the necessary ingredients and prepare lunch foods for the next day while you’re cooking dinner the night before.